RSSeeker/Vape-v4.21/README_EN.md

 Support for Minecraft 1.16.5 is poor; certain mappings, rendering, and module features may not function properly.

-**26.1.2 is supported**:

-- Vanilla / Forge / NeoForge / Fabric runtimes
-- Rendering fixes: NameTags on 26.1.2 now face the camera (no longer roll about the entity center) and the text stays aligned with the background box; ItemESP / Tracers and the ESP world-projection render correctly
-- If you hit a crash, please report the log.

-**1.21.11 is supported**:

-- Vanilla / Forge / Fabric runtimes
-- Rendering fixes: Tracers rays and NameTags on 1.21.11 align under the world projection (rays always line up with the crosshair; nametags face the camera and stay aligned with the background box)
-- If you hit a crash, please report the log.

 **1.20.1 and 1.21.1 are experimental adaptations and may have the following issues**:

-- Some mapping tasks (mouse click events, entity join events, 3D render events, network packet events, scoreboard rendering) may report an "injection error" notification on 1.20.1 / 1.21.1, which only disables those specific features
 - Some HUD overlays (e.g. the health overlay) may be positioned incorrectly (rendered offset, such as at the bottom-right corner)
 - If smooth font initialization fails, rendering falls back to the legacy font,